Learn about cluster feeding as a new breastfeeding mom

 - Slower milk flow.
-Babies usually drink more milk in preparation for long stretches of sleep.
+Babies usually drink more breast milk in preparation for long stretches of sleep.
 If your milk is flowing slower during this time, they may require more nursing to feel full.

 - Growth spurts.
 One of the most common reasons for cluster feeding is a growth spurt.
 Your baby is growing at a fast rate and will need more sustenance to support their development.

 - Your baby likes to nurse.
 It could be that your newborn simply enjoys nursing and finds it soothing – especially at night when they want to be comforted to sleep.